zzm634/typeorm-no-arp/docs/caching.md

 }
 ```

-Note that, you can still use options as first argument of IORedis's cluster constructor.
+Note that, you can still use options as the first argument of IORedis's cluster constructor.

 ```typescript
 {